ros2-gbp/rmf_simulation-release/rmf_building_sim_gz_plugins/README.md

-# rmf\_building\_sim\_common
+# rmf\_building\_sim\_gz\_plugins

-This package provides a common library for the Ignition and Gazebo simulator plugins for simulated building infrastructure.
+This package provides Gazebo plugins for allowing simulated building infrastructure to communicate with a ROS system.

 ## Quality Declaration